Celebrating 40 years of safari excellence!

 • Camera equipment

 We suggest a telephoto lens (200/300mm).
 Flash for night photography.
-Camera cleaning equipment and a good dust/water proof bag.
-Videos - bring spare batteries, and a flash for night photography
+Camera cleaning equipment and a good dust/waterproof bag.
+Videos - bring spare batteries, and a flash for night photography.

 We are thrilled to help you plan your perfect safari holiday